Department of History (GRAD)

 IDEAs in Action General Education logoHIST 593.
 Exploring the U.S. South Hands On and Ears Open: Internship at the Southern Oral History Program.
 3 Credits.

-Interning at the SOHP offers experiential education in the intellectual, organizational, and practical work of oral history.
+The Southern Oral History Program offers experiential education in the intellectual, organizational, and practical work of oral history.
 You will learn to do oral history interviews, contribute to a collaborative research project, and help this esteemed research center with programming, processing interviews, communications, and digital projects.
-We accept four interns per semester and you must apply through the Southern Oral History Program.
+You must apply through the Southern Oral History Program.
+This course is application-only.

 Rules & Requirements